coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 * Translated or translatable.
 * Custom functions to order the taxonomies themselves.
 * There is no Pro version, everything works in the Free version.

-It is a continuation (or fork) of Custom Taxonomy Order, which has been discontinued.

 == Installation ==